 Arctic air advances, ushering in coldest air of the season for some

-A sudden taste of winterlike weather is in store for residents across the eastern half of the nation this week, as a dominant surge of Arctic air will be sweeping out of Canada and reaching as far south as the Gulf Coast.
+A sudden taste of winterlike weather is occurring for residents across the eastern half of the nation this week, as a dominant surge of Arctic air lingers from Quebec to the Gulf Coast.

 This chilly reality check will serve as a reminder that the start of meteorological winter is rapidly approaching, and with it, the chances for not only a frost or freeze, but also snowflakes.

-This frigid pattern will stem from multiple, dramatic southward plunges in the jet stream in the upper levels of the atmosphere, pulling air masses of Arctic origin southward through Canada and into the United States.
+This frigid pattern will stem from a dramatic southward plunge in the jet stream in the upper levels of the atmosphere, pulling air masses of Arctic origin southward through Canada and into the United States.

-"With temperatures expected to drop well below the historical average across the East, businesses should prepare for impacts to outdoor operations, supply chains and infrastructure.
+"With temperatures dropping well below the historical average across the East, businesses should prepare for impacts to outdoor operations, supply chains and infrastructure.
 Power demand will increase sharply, and risks to unprotected plumbing and irrigation systems will rise," explained AccuWeather Meteorologist Alex Duffus.

 If they haven’t already, communities are encouraged to winterize their homes and businesses.
 Taking measures such as sealing drafty areas, insulating pipes and draining outdoor faucets are important steps ahead of the winter season.